sveljko/sveljko.github.io/_posts/2018-03-01-testing_w_full_coverage_is_not_enough.md

 lang: en
 ---

-Coverage is a useful metric of testing, but, it's not the goal.
-Code can have 100% coverage and still have bugs and have 0% coverage and have no bugs.
+Coverage is a useful metric of testing, but, high coverage is _not_ the goal.
+Code can have 100% coverage and still have bugs.
+For example, if some code is _missing_ and thus software doesn't do what it's supposed to do.

 ## 100% covered code with a bug

 In a module that had 100% coverage, both line and branch ones, there was a pretty serious bug.

-The module deals with timer lists, implemented as doubly linked lists.
+The module deals with timer lists, implemented as (doubly) linked lists.
 Each element carries info on "how much ticks should pass after the previous node expires until we are to expire".
+For example, a list might look like this at some point (showing only forward pointers):

+    T1(100) -> T2(20) -> T3(38) -> T4(2)

+which represnts that we have 4 active timers which will expire:

+* T1 in 100 ticks
+* T2 in 120 ticks
+* T3 in 158 ticks
+* T4 in 160 ticks

 This makes handling timer lists pretty efficient.
 "Tick" is a unit of time measure as used in the application (ms is common).

 The bug was simple - if we're cancelling a timer, thus removing it from the list, and it is the very _first_ timer in the list (the